accents, impressions, character

 Who is this suitable for?

-People with previous improv or acting experience course who want to get better at improvising characters.
+People with previous improv or acting experience course who want to get better at improvising characters, accents and impressions.

 How much improv or acting should I have done before doing this course?